adamwan-nexplore/guidebook-nxp-hk/what-we-share/the-nature-of-react.md

   https://2019.wattenberger.com/blog/react-hooks

+## Thinking in React

+- A recommended approach from React Official to build React App
+- Step 1: Break the UI into a component hierarchy
+- Step 2: Build a static version in React
+- Step 3: Find the minimal but complete representation of UI state
+- Step 4: Identify where your state should live
+- Step 5: Add inverse data flow

 ## Gotchas

 1. ~~Strange~~ String conversion in JSX - `(empty string)`, `false`, `null`, `undefined` will render as `(empty string)`, while 0 renders as `0`